 Although surrogacy may seem the perfect solution, it is essential to note it can be draining both financially and emotionally.
-Before you go down that route, here are a few things you need to know and tips to guide you in your surrogacy journey.
+Before you go down that route, here are a few things you need to know and tips to guide your surrogacy journey.

 Understand The Surrogacy Terms

 There are some commonly used terms in surrogacy.
-It is best to familiarize yourself with following the terms, as you will hear them more frequently once you begin your surrogacy process.
+It is best to familiarize yourself with the terms, as you will hear them more frequently once you begin your surrogacy process.